 Marketing Effort

 Contractor shall use its best efforts to market and promote the sale of Recyclable Materials recovered at or delivered to the Facility, shall employ a marketing strategy in effecting disposition of these Recyclable Materials, and shall use its best efforts to obtain prices for Recyclable Materials consistent with prevailing conditions in the market, whether foreign or domestic.
 Contractor will exert at least the same effort in marketing the Recyclable Materials from the Facility as it does in marketing materials which it markets for its own account as a principal or as an agent/broker for any third Person.
+In addition, if requested by WPWMA in writing Contractor shall market materials to preferred vendors designated by WPWMA, but only to the extent compensation to Contractor is at or above ninety percent (90%) of the current rates paid to Contractor at similar payment terms.

 Marketing Duties